clojurewerkz/cassaforte.docs/articles/advanced_options.md

 ## About this guide

-This guide is useful for getting an application ready for production usage.
+This guide covers client settings most relevant in production settings.
 It will address issues with reconnection, load-balancing, retries, compression, tunable write/read consistency levels and so on.

 ## Reconnection

-When connection to the host has failed, it is very important to understand further possibilities.
+When the network connection fails, there is more than one way to handle it.
-Reconnection will be scheduled according to the given reconnection policy.
+Cassaforte can schedule reconnection according to the given reconnection policy.

-Internally, DataStax driver receives and distributes notifications Cluster detects that node is up or down via StateListener.
+Internally, the DataStax driver receives and distributes notifications Cluster detects that node is up or down via StateListener.
 At any given point in time it is possible to check wether host is up or down by checking `clojurewerkz.cassaforte.client/get-hosts` `is-up` key.